hackforla/tdm-calculator/.github/ISSUE_TEMPLATE/content--faq-database--add-content.md

       ```
 - [ ] Implement feedback as necessary.
 - [ ] Once approved, sign in as an admin and Update the FAQ
-- [ ] Create a new slide in staging and add a screenshot of the Q and A being added
+- [ ] Create a new slide (or edit one if it already exists) in staging and add a screenshot of the Q and A being added
    - [ ] add a comment on the slide with the text
       ```
       add to stakeholder release deck